Brazil court votes to bar Bolsonaro from elections until 2030

 The case focused on a July 18, 2022, meeting where Bolsonaro used government staffers, the state television channel and the presidential palace in Brasilia to tell foreign ambassadors that the country’s electronic voting system was rigged.

-“Bolsonaro abused the powers of his office by calling the meeting: check.
-He used government staffers and buildings with an electoral objective: check.
-And he mixed the country’s interests with those of his campaign: check,” said Márlon Reis, an electoral law expert who helped draft the ineligibility provisions.
+In her decisive vote, judge Carmen Lucia — who is also a Supreme Court justice — said “the facts are incontrovertible.”

+“The meeting did take place.
+It was convened by the then-president.
+Its content is available.
+It was examined by everyone, and there was never a denial that it did happen,” she said.

-Bolsonaro will be able to appeal to the Supreme Court.
+Bolsonaro can appeal to the Supreme Court.
 He also faces other legal troubles, including criminal investigations.

 Speaking Thursday to reporters in Brasilia, Bolsonaro was defiant.